Nomad Base Station Pro wireless charger review – TechCrunch

 In testing, it worked just as advertised, detecting my iPhone XS Pro Max no matter what orientation or where I lay it on the pad (provided the phone’s own coil was fully on the pad, of course).
 Ditto when I added a second iPhone, as well as AirPods Pro, and another set of wireless earbuds I have that feature a Qi-enabled charging case.
 You can even slide the iPhone along the surface of the pad and it will continue to charge, without losing the connection as the field tracks the device.

 What’s ironic about this is that even though it feels like magic, it’s really what I had always imagined wireless charging would be like before I’d actually used any wireless charging devices.
-Current standard Qi-based charging is much more like having a slightly more convenient, but still essentially fixed dock, whereas Aira’s FreePower tech truly allows you to toss down your device and have it charge reliably.
+Current standard Qi-based charging is much more like having a slightly more convenient but still essentially fixed dock, whereas Aira’s FreePower tech truly allows you to toss down your device and have it charge reliably.

 Bottom line

-There are some caveats to keep in mind with this tech: First, it’s not officially Qi-certified – but that’s only because there’s no current existing standard for free position, according to the company.
-They’ve done extensive testing to confirm that it adheres to Qi standards for compatibility, heat management and more, and Aira is working with the Wireless Power Consortium (WPC) that owns and manages the Qi standard to create a standard that covers free position charging.
+There are some caveats to keep in mind with this tech: First, it’s not officially Qi-certified — but that’s only because there’s no current existing standard for free position, according to the company.
+They’ve done extensive testing to confirm that it adheres to Qi standards for compatibility, heat management and more, and Aira is working with the Wireless Power Consortium (WPC) that owns and manages the Qi standard to create a standard that covers free-position charging.

-In testing, it works well however, and charges Qi-enabled devices reliably, with the added convenience of allowing you to place them anywhere on the pad.
-That may not seem like a huge deal, but it really vastly improves the experience.
+In testing, it works well, and charges Qi-enabled devices reliably, with the added convenience of allowing you to place them anywhere on the pad.
+That may not seem like a huge deal, but it vastly improves the experience.
 Add three-device support to that, and Nomad’s Base Station Pro quickly becomes a unique (if somewhat expensive) wireless charger that’s hard to beat.

 Aira, meanwhile, has big plans for FreePower, which includes providing the tech to a number of partners across consumer and commercial markets.
 It’s easy to imagine how well this could work in situations like coffee shop counters that are fully wireless charging surfaces, for instance, or in cars with charging center consoles.
 The company has big plans, but if this debut is any indication, those should pay off with big advantages across daily life for consumers.